 happy, secure and therefore ready to learn.

 Each year the school chooses charities to support.
 This year, we voted for three charities from a total of 7 that were put forward by children, parents and staff.
-We are looking forward to supporting these charities over the next year:
+We supported these charities over the past year:

 Pickering Cancer Drop-in Centre